Titanic Thompson: Expert golfer

-Blessed with extraordinary eyesight and hand-eye coordination, he was a skilled athlete, crack shot and self-taught golfer good enough to turn professional.
-Raised in a poor environment far from exclusive golf courses, Thomas did not take up golf seriously until he was in his early thirties, but improved very quickly during an extended stint in San Francisco, where he took lessons from club professionals and honed his skills.
+Gifted with extraordinary eyesight and hand–eye coordination, he was a skilled athlete, crack shot and a golfer good enough to turn professional.
+Raised in a poor environment far from exclusive golf courses, Thomas did not take up golf seriously until he was in his early thirties, but he improved very quickly during an extended stint in San Francisco, where he took lessons from club professionals and honed his skills.
 From then on he played several times per week for the next 20 years.
 In an era when the top pro golfers would be fortunate to make $30,000 a year, Thomas (who, after a misprint in a New York newspaper, let people think his name was Thompson) could make that much in a week hustling rich country club players.
 Asked whether he would ever turn professional, he replied, "I could not afford the cut in pay".
 Hall of Fame golfer Ben Hogan, who traveled with him in the early 1930s for money games, later called Titanic the best shotmaker he ever saw.
 "He can play right- or left-handed, you can't beat him", said Hogan.
 One hustle of his was to beat a golfer playing right-handed, and then offer double or nothing to play the course again left-handed as an apparent concession.
 One thing his opponent usually did not know was that Thomas was naturally left-handed.
 Thomas' genius was in figuring out the odds on almost any proposition and heavily betting that way.
 He also had to perform under pressure, and most often did.

 As he aged, Thompson liked to pick promising young players as his golf partners.
-Several of these who went on to later PGA Tour stardom included young and unknown Ben Hogan, Ky Laffoon, Herman Keiser and Lee Elder.
-Other well-known golfers who left behind first-hand documented accounts of their dealings and matches with Thompson included Harvey Penick, Paul Runyan, Byron Nelson and Sam Snead, all of whom were inducted into the World Golf Hall of Fame.
+Several of these who went on to later PGA Tour stardom included young and then-unknown Ben Hogan, Ky Laffoon, Herman Keiser and Lee Elder.
+Other well-known golfers who left behind first-hand documented accounts of their dealings and matches with Thompson include Harvey Penick, Paul Runyan, Byron Nelson and Sam Snead, all of whom were inducted into the World Golf Hall of Fame.